July 05, 2016 2 Comments

 Our gas monitor has only risen above zero and reached the OEL in a confined space, with poor ventilation and when the product was applied to the ground.

-If applying Lightning Cleanze in a sheltered area, or an area with poor ventilation, we recommend that the operator wear a suitable protective mask (Type B P2) as a precaution to prevent any inhalation of chlorine during the 30-60 minute reaction period of the cleaning process.
+If applying Lightning Cleanze in a sheltered area, or an area with poor ventilation, we recommend that the operator wear a suitable protective mask (Type B P2) as a precaution to prevent any inhalation of chlorine during the 30-60 minute activation period of the cleaning process.

-In these situations, control measures must be put into place to protect members of the public during the 30-60 minute reaction time.
+In these situations, control measures must be put into place to protect members of the public during the 30-60 minute activation time.
 Under COSHH regulations alternative cleaning methods should be considered and the risk assessed.

 The level of risk encountered when using a high pressure power washer, steam cleaner, or other chemicals, also need to be considered – and similar control measures may still need to be put into place.